MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/high-availability-guide-rhel-pacemaker.md

    Replace the IP address and the hostname in the following commands.

    >[!IMPORTANT]
    > If using host names in the cluster configuration, it is vital to have reliable host name resolution.
-The cluster communication will fail, if the names are not available and that can lead to cluster fail-over delays.
+The cluster communication will fail, if the names are not available and that can lead to cluster failover delays.
    > The benefit of using /etc/hosts is that your cluster becomes independent of DNS, which could be a single point of failures too.

    <pre><code>sudo vi /etc/hosts